bugQ/win.dlestra.ws/cv.md

 Heavy use of ASP.NET Core (or legacy MVC) for web applications, frontends using Bootstrap and Vue.JS (or legacy jQuery).
 Database schema design, administration, and automation.

-Coordination with multiple stakeholders to gather requirements and involve them in continuous integration and testing.
+Coordination with stakeholders to gather requirements and involve them in continuous integration and testing.